enots227/kafkaCDC-simple-postgres-to-console/README.md

 1. Start Sink Connector
     - As previously stated this start script for the sink connector sends a POST request to the Kafka cluster to register the postgres topic.
     - It then proceeds to start the console consumer through `%KAFKA_INSTALL%/bin/kafka-console-consumer.sh --bootstrap-server broker1:9092 --topic jdbc_source_pg_increment.accounts --consumer.config /connectors/console-consumer.properties --from-beginning`

 #
+## Test
+- See the logs from the sink connector image.
+I use VS Code, so I just right clicked the image and clicked show logs.
+- Verify that the previously inserted data shows up in the Kafka topic.
+- Insert a new record into Postgres.
+- See the new record show up in the sink connector console logs.

+> Notice that if you try to update or delete a record that the console does not register these changes.
+This is because of two things.
+(1) Firstly, we are using the incremental mode so data will merely be appended.
+(2) Secondly, Kafka is an event database so deletes will probably show up as seperate records if it was set to a different mode.
+(I haven't tried that yet myself, so would not know for certain).

+#
 ## Problems Encountered :(